benitez9rh/tkinterGmshOGS-GINA_UpscaleMapping/paper.md

 ## Acknowledgements

-The work was supported by grant reference sponsored by the school of geosciences at The University of Edinburgh, Quintessa and Nuclear Waste Services UK.
+The work was supported by the School of Geosciences at The University of Edinburgh, Quintessa and Nuclear Waste Services UK.